hipe/tmx/beauty_salon/doc/issues/028-name-conventions-for-functions-and-methods.md

 + `curry_with` - see the #iambic family of method name conventions

++ `decide_` - in hand-written language production, result in any string

 + `edit_with` - see the #iambic family of method name conventions

 + `execute` has a strict API meaning for a lot of our libraries as the